davidjamesstrong/eximia-test/readme.md

 This repository is for the developer challenge I have been asked to complete by EXIMIA.

 ## Requirments
-* Laravel 5.7
+* Install Laravel 5.7
+* Require Guzzle
 * Mailgun API account

 ## UX

-* As a user I want to register to a newsletter
+* As a User I want to register to a newsletter
+* As a User I want to verify my e-mail address
-* As an admin, I want to view
+* As an Admin I want to view all registered users